Melissa DeRosa: Secretary to Governor Cuomo

-In 2017, she was promoted to Secretary to the Governor of New York, and became Cuomo's top aide and one of his closest advisers.
+In 2017, DeRosa was promoted to Secretary to the Governor of New York, and became Cuomo's top aide and one of his closest advisers.
 The Secretary to the Governor was described by The New York Times as the most powerful appointed official in the state, and she was the first woman appointed to the role.

 She helped steer bills through the legislature, including the $15 minimum wage, paid family leave and expanded insurance coverage for in vitro fertilization.
 She was also the chair of the New York State Council on Women and Girls and head of the Covid-19 maternity task force, and in 2017, DeRosa spoke publicly about her experience with sexual harassment and encouraged women to "speak up and speak out."
+DeRosa also chaired the New York State Domestic Violence COVID Task Force.

 During the COVID-19 pandemic, she had a major role in the coordination and management of the New York response.

 In March 2020, in the early days of the COVID-19 pandemic in New York when testing was significantly limited, Cuomo’s administration received access to priority rapid coronavirus testing and fast results, according to The New York Times.
 The New York Times also reported state officials said DeRosa contacted the New York Health Commissioner to request rapid testing for her father after he was exposed to someone with COVID-19, and the decision to grant access to rapid testing was made by health officials due to DeRosa's close contact with the governor.
 In May 2021, federal prosecutors began to investigate the priority testing program.